awsdocs/aws-parallelcluster-user-guide/doc_source/Scheduling-v3.md

 ##### `Networking` Properties<a name="Scheduling-v3-SlurmQueues-Networking.properties"></a>

 `SubnetIds` \(**Required**, `[String]`\)
-Specifies the ID of an existing subnet in which to provision the Slurm queue\.
-Currently only one subnet is supported and all Slurm queues must use the same subnet\.
+Specifies the IDs of existing subnets in which to provision the Slurm queue\.
 [Update policy: The compute fleet must be stopped for this setting to be changed for an update.](using-pcluster-update-cluster-v3.md#update-policy-compute-fleet-v3)

 `AssignPublicIp` \(**Optional**, `String`\)